iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > Hopeless.
 Doesn't record minutes of walking accurately let alone minutes of brisk walking.
 Today I walked briskly for 30 minutes but only 24 minutes of walking was recorded and just 8 were recorded as "brisk".
 So I practically ran for 5 minutes, then walked briskly for another 5, to try and push the brisk minutes up.
 No additional minutes of walking, brisk or otherwise were recorded.
 It stuck at 24 and 8.
 It was fine for a couple of days but hasn't recorded accurately since then.<br> :date: __2021-05-09 18:22:31__

 > Didn't find this app useful because what I felt was a brisk walk for me didn't register leaving me feeling disheartened. ☹️<br> :date: __2021-04-29 19:09:50__

-> It has been working fine, then for the last month it has been awful!
-Not recording the correct time I'd been walking!
-Told me I'd walked one minute and I'd actually done 30 minutes!<br> :date: __2021-04-27 11:54:05__